 - Using an electric mixer fitted with the paddle attachment, cream together the butter, sugar and oil.
 Mix until light and fluffy.
 This will take about two minutes.

 - Reduce mixer speed to low.
 Add in one-third of the flour mixture, followed by one- third of the buttermilk mixture.
-Continue adding the flour and buttermilk mixtures in two alternating batches until fully incorporated.
+Continue adding the flour and buttermilk mixtures in alternating batches until fully incorporated.